beabee-communityrm/monorepo/README.md

 For integrating NPM dependencies, consult the `sync:deps` script which ensures synchronization between the dependency configurations for both environments.

+### Cross Platform Compatibility

+This module is cross platform independent and can be used under Node.js, Deno and in the browser.
+Therefore, please do not use any runtime APIs from Node.js, Deno or the Web API unless it is available in all these runtimes.

 ## License

 `beabee-common` is licensed under the [AGPL-3.0](./LICENSE) license.